If you are thinking of installing underfloor heating in your home, then it means that you will have a warm floor to walk on and no more cold feet!

 Electric Underfloor Heating Guide: Why Consider Loose Wire?

-Installation Of An Electric Underfloor Heating System
+Electric Underfloor Heating Installation

-You also need to think about making the floor level again, once the underfloor heating has been laid.
+During this underfloor heating installation process, you also need to think about making the floor level again, once the underfloor heating has been laid.
 You could add tile adhesive to the tiles before you put the tiles or other flooring back on top.
 You could also think about using a self-levelling compound onto the underfloor heating system, in order to have a smooth surface ready before putting down the floor covering.

 - With heating cables, you can have heating in a variety of different areas in a room.
 With mats, you have to use the size of the mats and that can make them more awkward to fit and leave more blank spaces that don’t get heated.